ericstober/flixx-app/README.md

 # Flixx App

 Flixx app is a dynamic web application built with vanilla JavaScript, HTML, and CSS.
-It leverages The Move Database (TMDD) API to display up-to-date information on movies and TV shows, including details, search functionality, and trending content.
+It leverages The Movie Database (TMDB) API to display up-to-date information on movies and TV shows, including details, search functionality, and trending content.

 ## Features